spdx/spdx-3-model/model/Dataset/Properties/intendedUse.md

 ## Description

-A free form text that describes what the given dataset should be used for.
+A free-form text that describes what the given dataset should be used for.

 Some datasets are collected to be used only for particular purposes.

 For example, medical data collected from a specific demography might only be applicable for training machine learning models to make predictions for that demography.
 In such a case, the intendedUse field would capture this information.